jpillora/chisel/README.md

 	--port, Defines the HTTP listening port (defaults to 8080).
 You may also set the PORT environment variable.

-	--auth, Specifies the exact authentication string the client must provide to attain access.
-You may also set the AUTH environment variable.

 	--proxy, Specifies the default proxy target to use when chiseld receives a normal HTTP request.